linkspreed/Shortrack/README.md

 ## Features

-**DASHBOARD** – Get an overview of your account and your tracked websites.
+**DASHBOARD** – Get the account overview at a glance.
+Quickly manage your latest or most popular Links.

+**LINKS** – Shorten links, one at a time, or in bulk.
+Add custom aliases, protect them with passwords, set expiration dates, custom targeting rules and more.

+**SPACES** – Organize your links into Spaces to easily manage them.
+Color code your spaces to recognize them at a glance.

+**DOMAINS** – Brand your links with your own domains and increase your click-through rate with up to 35% more.

+**PIXELS** – Retarget your audience and increase your conversion rates by implementing retargeting pixels in your links.

-**STATS** – Get specific statistics & analytics reports for a website:
+**STATS** – Get analytics insights for your links about your audience Overview, Referrers, Countries, Cities, Languages, Platforms, Browsers, and Devices.
-- Realtime
-- Overview
-- Behavior
-    - Pages
-    - Landing pages

--Acquisitions
-    - Referrers
-    - Search engines
-    - Social networks
-    - Campaigns

-- Geographic
-    - Continents
-    - Countries
-    - Cities
-    - Languages

-- Technology
-    - Operating systems
-    - Browsers
-    - Screen resolutions
-    - Devices

-- Events

-**EXPORT** – Export your statistics & analytics reports in CSV format.
+**EXPORT** – Export your links or link’s stats in CSV format.

-**NOTIFICATIONS** – Get periodic emails about your websites performance.
+**SHARING** – Share the links you create via Email, QR code, or trough the most popular social networks: Twitter, Facebook, Reddit, Pinterest, LinkedIn.

 **AND SO MUCH MORE ...**